Leonora Armellini: Concerts and performances

 Leonora Armellini's repertoire includes works by, among others, Haydn, Mozart, Beethoven, Mendelssohn, Chopin, Schumann, Clara Schumann, Liszt, Gershwin, Prokofiev and Tchaikovsky.
 Her artistic achievements include several hundred performances in Italy, Poland, Great Britain, Austria, the Czech Republic, France, Switzerland, Germany, Russia, Tunisia, the United States, India, China, South Korea and Japan.
 At the age of 17, she performed at the Carnegie Weill Recital Hall in New York.
 She has performed at a number of festivals, including: Lugano as part of Martha Argerich's Project, at the International Chopin Festival in Duszniki Zdrój, Poland and at the Chopin and His Europe International Music Festival in Warsaw, Poland (2011).
 She also performed at the International A.B.
-Michelangeli Festival in Bergamo and Brescia, and Festival Dino Ciani in Cortina d’Ampezzo.
+Michelangeli Festival in Bergamo and Brescia, and Festival Dino Ciani in Cortina d'Ampezzo.
 In 2006, she gave a recital at the Gran Teatro La Fenice in Venice on the occasion of the official celebration of the 60th anniversary of the Italian Republic.
 In 2013, instead of the indisposed Daniel Barenboim, she played a concert at the San Remo Festival, broadcast to an audience of approximately 155 million.

-She has performed with orchestras such as Warsaw Philharmonic, Kronstadt Philharmonic, Turin Philharmonic Orchestra, I Solisti Veneti, Orchestra del Teatro La Fenice in Venice, Teatro Alla Scala Chamber Orchestra in Milan, Orchestra del Teatro Giuseppe Verdi in Trieste, I Virtuosi Italiani, Orchestra dell’Arena di Verona, Orchestra Alpe-Adria or Sinfonia Varsovia.
+She has performed with orchestras such as Warsaw Philharmonic, Kronstadt Philharmonic, Turin Philharmonic Orchestra, I Solisti Veneti, Orchestra del Teatro La Fenice in Venice, Teatro Alla Scala Chamber Orchestra in Milan, Orchestra del Teatro Giuseppe Verdi in Trieste, I Virtuosi Italiani, Orchestra dell'Arena di Verona, Orchestra Alpe-Adria or Sinfonia Varsovia.

-She has collaborated with conductors such as Alexandre Rabinovitch-Barakovsky, Claudio Scimone, Zoltán Peskó, Anton Nanut, Andrea Battistoni, Damian Iorio, Giordano Bellincampi, Christopher Franklin, Massimiliano Caldi, Emilian Madey, Jacek Kaspszyk, Maurizio Dini Ciacci.
+Armellini has collaborated with conductors such as Alexandre Rabinovitch-Barakovsky, Claudio Scimone, Zoltán Peskó, Anton Nanut, Andrea Battistoni, Damian Iorio, Giordano Bellincampi, Christopher Franklin, Massimiliano Caldi, Emilian Madey, Jacek Kaspszyk, Maurizio Dini Ciacci.

 She also performs as a chamber musician.
 She has played with Lilya Zilberstein and Jeffrey Swann, Mario Brunelli, Giovanni Angeleri, Trie Broz, Laura Marzadori, Lucia Hall and Sonig Tchakerian, among others.